hriewe/emailEncryptor/README.md

 you do not feel safe, do not enter your information.
 (There is no practicle way around this, as yagmail needs to be able to access your account in order to send mail for you)

-* The program now supports encryption of numbers!
-The code for this is not pretty and I am working on cleaning it up, but for now it works.

 * Using my program?
 Let me know!!
 Send an encrypted email to hriewe13@gmail.com and I will get back to you!

 * [Yagmail Documentation](https://media.readthedocs.org/pdf/yagmail/latest/yagmail.pdf)